Deim0s13/llm-assistant/README.md

 # LLM Chatbot Starter Kit

 This project is a starting point for building an LLM-based chatbot using Hugging Face's Transformers and Gradio.
-The current baseline (version 0.2.1) leverages the instruction-tuned model `google/flan-t5-small` to create a robust multi-turn conversation interface with enhanced prompt control.
+The current baseline (version 0.2.2) leverages the instruction-tuned model `google/flan-t5-base` to create a robust multi-turn conversation interface with enhanced prompt control.

+## Features in Version 0.2.2

+### • Model Upgrade

+Upgraded from `google/flan-t5-small` to `google/flan-t5-base` for significantly improved comprehension and output quality.

+### • Concept-Based Prompt Matching

+- Specialized prompts are now matched using concept _aliases_ (e.g. "explain simple", "like I'm five" → `explain_simple`), ensuring greater flexibility and reducing false negatives.

+- Keyword mappings are maintained in `aliases.py`, decoupling logic from prompt content.

+### • Diagnostic Logging

+- Logs explicitly indicate:

+  - Whether a specialized or base prompt was selected
+  - What alias was matched (if any)
+  - Full prompt context sent to the model

+- Makes debugging prompt behaviour much easier

 ## Features in Version 0.2.1

-## Key Features

 ### • Enhanced Conversation Context